Dynamic MTU : Technique to reduce packet drops in IPv6 network resulted due to smaller path mtu size: Proposed Mechanism

-The basic idea of DMTU algorithm is to dynamically adjust the MTU of the intermediate links based on the size of the received packet.
-As soon as the intermediate router transmits a packet, it reverts back the MTU to its original value.

-The DMTU algorithm has two phases: Pre-DMTU and Post-DMTU.
+In this paper we present a Dynamic MTU scheme, in which it dynamically adjust the MTU of the intermediate links based on the size of the received packet.
+As soon as the intermediate router transmits a packet to the next forwarding interface link, it reverts back the MTU to its original value.
+In Figure~\ref{process} describes the DMTU algorithm in two phases: Pre-DMTU and Post-DMTU phases.
 The algorithm starts with the Pre-DMTU phase and then moves to Post-DMTU.
 In the Pre-DMTU phase, the algorithm checks the basic conditions necessary for the DMTU functionality such as whether the MTU of the intermediate links can be changed or not.
 When the Pre-DMTU signals the success (all conditions are satisfied) then only the algorithm moves to the Post-DMTU phase, otherwise it stops the algorithm and drops the packet and informs the receiver about the same.
 The main aim behind dividing the algorithm into two phases is to avoid the unnecessary computations in case any necessary condition is violated.
-Thus, decreasing the overheads.
+Thus, decreasing the overheads on the node.

+In Figure~\ref{layer} illustrates the working of DMTU algorithm inside an intermediate node in general form, that when it receives a packet larger than then next forwarding link MTU, it examine the packet then based on the examination it either passes the packet to next Interface link n/n or drops the packet on failing the examination.
+If a flow has multiple packets then the algorithm is called recursively using More fragment bit property of packet only, to overcome the load and time in examining.

 The DMTU algorithm can be used either in parallel with the PMTUD scheme or it can be used as a standalone scheme.
 In the former case, we call the scheme as Pre-Parallel DMTU and the later one is called Standalone DMTU.
 In Pre-Parallel DMTU algorithm, we allow DMTU algorithm to run only for high priority packets and whereas all other packets are handled using the PMTUD scheme.
 However, in the standalone-DMTU, DMTU completely replace the PMTUD algorithm and takes the charge.